KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NHL by fewieden](https://github.com/fewieden/MMM-NHL)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
-1. Deprecated: Found `node-version: 16` in file `build.yml`: Update to current version.
+2. Deprecated: Found `node-version: 16` in file `build.yml`: Update to current version.
-2. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-NiceHash by mlbonniec](https://github.com/mlbonniec/MMM-NiceHash)

 1. `package.json` issue: No description
 2. No image found.
+3. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
-3. Recommendation: Found `axios` in file `MMM-NiceHash.js`: Replace it with built-in fetch.
+4. Recommendation: Found `axios` in file `MMM-NiceHash.js`: Replace it with built-in fetch.
-4. Recommendation: Found `XMLHttpRequest` in file `MMM-NiceHash.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `MMM-NiceHash.js`: Replace it with built-in fetch.
-5. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-7. Recommendation: Found `axios` in file `conversions.ts`: Replace it with built-in fetch.
+8. Recommendation: Found `axios` in file `conversions.ts`: Replace it with built-in fetch.
-8. Recommendation: Found `axios` in file `nicehash.ts`: Replace it with built-in fetch.
+9. Recommendation: Found `axios` in file `nicehash.ts`: Replace it with built-in fetch.
-9. Warning: No LICENSE file.
+10. Warning: No LICENSE file.
-10. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Nightscout by bureus](https://github.com/bureus/MMM-Nightscout)